jamesmathison/blog/_posts/2017-04-29-spiritual-side-copywriting.md

 Here's the thing: If I look back to some of the largest (and sometimes ill-informed) purchases I've made, I see how they stimulated that very part of my ego.
 They knew to trigger my pride (without making me have to admit I had it), while taking enough of the onus off my own ability that my faith in myself was only a minimal barrier.

 It seems too powerful to know this stuff.
+Too easily misused.

-Using it ethically is paramount, but that's for another day.
+The ethics are for another day.
 For now, just consider spiritual work as an investigation of human nature. *If you side-step the mythology, tribalism, and dogma*, it might help make sense of people strange yet predictable buying behaviour.